AIGCEra/.github/profile/README.md

 </h2>

 <h1 align=center>
-Using Web Technology <br>to Drive Window Nucleus and its Peripheral Space
+Using Web Technology <br>to Drive Window Nucleus and its Local Web Description Space
 </h1>

 <h2 align=left>

-When the developer's "_Application Project_" is converted into "_the Browser Process_" of the Chromium Project, how to control the _Peripheral Space_ of the Window Nucleus based on Web technology is a brand-new Web topic, and a Desktop Software-Related "Web Application Ecological Chain" has revealed the tip of the iceberg...
+When the developer's "_Application Project_" is converted into "_the Browser Process_" of the Chromium Project, how to control the _Peripheral Space_ of the Window Nucleus(the Local Web Description Space of Window Nucleus) based on Web technology is a brand-new Web topic, and a Desktop Software-Related "Web Application Ecological Chain" has revealed the tip of the iceberg...

 <p>